It’s the 30th of October 2019, exactly 3 months and 4 days since my last post about our van trip with the cats.

 He didn’t leave the van much or venture far, unless we’d take him on a walk; He was mainly active a few hours at night, but we always kept an eye on him with his GPS tracker.

 Side note: I don’t know how I ever lived without one before.
 If you’re wondering why, go ahead and read my review about GPS vs radio frequency trackers here.
+(Update: 9 months into the trip, I’ve now published my ultimate cay GPS tracker review.
+Read it here.)

 Our next stop was an idyllic valley–a ‘secret’ climbing destination that shall remain unnamed–located further into the countryside of Cantabria, just an hour from Santander and from our previous location, where we spent another few weeks.